 This Cold Soba Noodle Salad with Tahini Dressing is one of my favorite dishes to enjoy on a hot summer day because it has so much flavor and texture!
 You can definitely serve this warm too for a dish that satisfies all year long.

-Soba noodles are made from buckwheat flour, which is actually gluten-free.
-Often times soba noodles have regular wheat flour added to help the texture, but you can still use gluten-free noodles if you wish.
+Soba noodles are made out of buckwheat flour and sometimes traditional wheat flour is added to help the structure of the noodles.
 The higher the percentage of buckwheat flour the noodles have, the darker they will be.

-The vinaigrette has a touch of soy sauce (or gluten-free tamari can be subbed), fresh ginger, garlic, and honey.
-It has a distinctive earthy, nutty flavor that is really unique and blends beautifully with the crisp vegetables.
+The dressing has a touch of soy sauce (or gluten-free tamari can be subbed), fresh ginger, garlic, and honey.
+It has a distinctive earthy, nutty flavor that is really unique and blends beautifully with the crisp raw vegetables.

 Bon Appetit Ya’ll,